CodeYourFuture/syllabus-archive/js-core-2/lesson7.md

 Visit http://cyf-api.herokuapp.com and check if there is a message for Andrew.

 Visit http://cyf-api.herokuapp.com/send and send a message to Andrew.
-You can use standard HTML form submission or an AJAX request - see what the difference is.
+Look at the first button.
+You can use standard HTML form submission or an AJAX request.
+This is the standard way to submit GET and POST requests via HTML when Javascript is not involved.
+You will research this further in your homework.

 ### Let's Code!

 How does the code work?
 Let's break it down into parts and see what each does.

 #### POST Code